Grandview Heights Aquatic Centre

 Prefabricated

-Swimmers look up to a soaring 65-metre-long catenary roof, the longest clear span of its kind when it was completed.
+Swimmers look up to a soaring 65-metre-long catenary roof.
 The prefabricated Douglas-fir beams were regionally sourced and crane-lifted into place in just eight days.
-Light but strong, the glue-laminated timber (glulam) beams act as cables.
+Light but strong, the glulam beams act as cables.
 They have the tensile capacity, self-weight and inherent stiffness needed to resist wind uplift, while giving the building a sleek, curvaceous profile.